You might be thinking about building your own home but are wondering how does construction financing work?

-Buying a furnished house and building a property are two completely different things.
-Construction financing is used for renovation purposes or to construct a home.
 It is a specialised lending option for individuals who are renovating or building a house, as it facilitates them in successfully completing the entire construction process.
-This financing option is available as a construction finance or home loan with construction facility.

 It is not easy to build a house.
-In fact, it is a very complex process with the involvement of multiple stakeholders.
+In fact, it is a very complex process that involves multiple stakeholders.

 The following are the key stakeholders involved in the construction of a home: